-Vancouver police officers seen posing with dead man reassigned to desk jobs
+2 Vancouver police officers caught on video posing with dead man on Third Beach

-2 officers were caught on video laughing and snapping photos in front of a body lying on the Third Beach shore
+Officers seen on video laughing and snapping photos in front of body lying on the shore

-The two Vancouver police officers who were videoed posing for photos in front of a dead man lying on Third Beach have been reassigned while investigations into their conduct take place.
+Two Vancouver police officers who were videoed posing in front of and taking photos of a dead man lying on Third Beach in Stanley Park are now facing a Police Act investigation.

-Videographer Zachary Ratcliffe came upon the scene of the officers laughing and taking photos with the body of the dead man in the background around 10 a.m.
+Videographer Zachary Ratcliffe came upon the scene while walking toward Third Beach around 10 a.m.
 PT Wednesday.

 "I can't really explain why these officers were doing this, but to see them laughing and clearly not understanding the gravity of the situation, and not providing the dignity and respect a deceased person would deserve, it struck me as an insensitive act," said Ratcliffe.

-Ratcliffe said he shared the video because he felt it needed to be seen.
+Ratcliffe said he posted the video because he felt it needed to be seen.

 "I think that the VPD should be concerned that officers feel that emboldened to act in such a way that clearly shows no respect for whoever this was," he said.